-- Show direct number if mobile is empty.
+- Show the direct number if the mobile is empty.

-- Allow users the flexibility to create their own sign off without you as the admin have to create additional templates.
+- Allow users the flexibility to create their sign-off without you, as the admin has to create additional templates.

-- Allow users to add their own LinkedIn and if they don't, the company LinkedIn profile is used.
+- Allow users to add their own LinkedIn; if they don't, the company LinkedIn profile is used.